John Blakemore

-John Blakemore (born 1936), is an English photographer who has worked in documentary, landscape, still life and hand made books.
+John Blakemore (15 July 1936 – 14 January 2025) was an English photographer who worked in documentary, landscape, still life and created hand made books.
 He taught the medium full time from 1970.

-He has been the recipient of Arts Council awards, a British Council Travelling Exhibition and in 1992 won the Fox Talbot Award for Photography.
+Blakemore was the recipient of Arts Council awards, a British Council Travelling Exhibition and in 1992 won the Fox Talbot Award for Photography.
 He was made an Honorary Fellow of the Royal Photographic Society in 1998.
+A large part of Blakemore's archive is held at the Library of Birmingham.